networknt/light-doc/content/en/tutorial/rest/openapi/petstore/logging.md

 Bofore taking any action, let's first kill the petstore docker container if it is still running.

-For demo purpose, ELK will be started with a docker-compose locally.
+For demo purposes, ELK will be started with a docker-compose locally.
 There is a compose file available in light-docker called docker-compose-logging.yml

 **Please note** that ElasticSearch has some requirements in memory, file handlers etc.